Fault Injection

 Infineon (TriCore / AURIX)

 Infineon's TriCore and AURIX families are widely used in powertrain and safety ECUs.
 The Simos18 ECU on Volkswagen group vehicles contains a TriCore TC1791S, and a lot of newer ECUs contain the TC2xx and TC3xx series.
-The entries below cover open tooling for AURIX debug access and a Black Hat 2025 demonstration that targets the AURIX lockstep countermeasure with voltage fault injection.
+The entries below cover open tooling for AURIX debug access and a Black Hat 2025 talk that attacks the AURIX lockstep countermeasure with voltage fault injection.

 Reverse Engineering of the TriCore Aurix Debug Protocol